flowcontrol12/docu/docs/User Guide/Configuration/Objects/Alert fields/Alert fields_.md

 - **Field** - field selected from the list of fields available in the selected Data stream
 - **Aggregation** - you can choose one of the functions:

-  - Avi - returns average of field values.
+  - Avg - returns average of field values.
   - Count - returns count of non empty fields.

   - First - returns value of first field returned.